Programs : Brochure

-Credit/Registration: Students accepted to this program will be automatically registered for CJS 380 Youth, Delinquency, and the Swedish Welfare State 3 credits for winter term.
+Credit/Registration: Students accepted to this program will be automatically registered for CJS 380 Addiction, Public Health and Harm Reduction 3 credits for winter term.
 Students must leave room for the 3 credits in their credit load or will have to pay for exceeding the 20 credit maximum.

 There will be one mandatory, preparatory class meetings during the fall term.